tytydraco/yessleep/out/The_Coyote.md

 That was three weeks ago.
 They said they’d investigate it, but—so far—I haven’t seen anything in the news regarding that forest.

 In the three weeks since it happened, I’ve had nightmares every night.
-In them, that coyote would slink through into my bedroom through the open door.
+In them, that coyote would slink through into my bedroom using the open door.
 It’d crawl into my bed.
 I never do find out what happens to me in the dream, though, because I always wake up before it can do anything.

 With the lack of any developments and the fact that I didn’t spend nearly enough time in the woods to find anything out, I  came away from that with all but one question; why?
 Why did that creature hurt people?
 Why did it torment me?
 And most importantly…